 Assumption’s Commitment to Service: The Impact on the Neighboring Community

-Assumption College has released its annual Community Benefits Report (CBR), Stronger Together for Worcester, a collection of stories and information that shares the College’s meaningful contributions to the Worcester community, nearly 175,000 hours last year.
+Assumption has released its annual Community Benefits Report (CBR), Stronger Together for Worcester, a collection of stories and information that shares the institution’s meaningful contributions to the Worcester community, nearly 175,000 hours last year.